Testing Cat Deterrents

 The relationship between cats and the land they roam on is complex, constantly evolving and barely understood.
 There is one thing is for sure though; putting up a fence or hedge won’t stop a cat from coming into your garden and unlike dogs, cats can’t be taught to stay out of an area.

-While it’s unlikely that you’ll be able to stop every cat from coming onto your property, research has shown that some cat deterrent products can reduce cat activity by over 30% and by using several products, you can expect even better results.
+While it’s unlikely that you’ll be able to stop every cat from coming onto your property, research has shown that some cat deterrent products can reduce cat activity by 46% and by using several products, you can expect even better results.

 Wall, Fence and Post Spikes

-Wall and fence tops are often used by cats to not only traverse from one garden to another but also as a perch where they can keep an eye on the nearby territory.
+Wall and fence tops are often used by cats to not only traverse from one garden to another but I’ve sen them perch where they can keep an eye on the nearby territory.

-These plastic spikes are affordable, humane and easy to fix in place, just screw them down into the top of the fence or wall.
+These plastic spikes are affordable, humane and I found them easy to fix in place and they work.
+Just screw them down into the top of the fence or wall.

-If you’ve noticed a cat using a fence post to gain access to the fence top, you can easily secure these cat deterrent spikes vertically along each side of the post.
+If you’ve noticed a cat using a fence post to gain access to the fence top, you can easily secure these cat deterrent spikes vertically along each side of the post as well.

-Likewise, they can also be secured to the sides of brick walls at strategic locations where cats are likely to climb.
+I’ve also seen gardenrs secure them to the sides of brick walls at strategic locations where cats are likely to climb.